Owning Mahowny

-Owning Mahowny is a 2003 Canadian film starring Philip Seymour Hoffman, Minnie Driver, Maury Chaykin and John Hurt.
+Owning Mahowny is a 2003 Canadian crime drama film starring Philip Seymour Hoffman, Minnie Driver, Maury Chaykin and John Hurt.
 The film is based on the true story of Brian Molony, a Toronto bank employee who embezzled more than $10 million to feed his gambling addiction.
 Owning Mahowny was named one of the ten best films of the year by critic Roger Ebert.

 Plot

 Between 1980 and 1982, Toronto bank employee Dan Mahowny is given access to bigger accounts with his promotion to assistant branch manager.
 His boss trusts him, but is unaware that Mahowny is a compulsive gambler.
 Mahowny is soon skimming larger and larger amounts for his own use and making weekly trips to Atlantic City, where he is treated like a king by the casino manager.
 Mahowny's girlfriend, fellow bank employee Belinda, cannot understand what is happening.
 Mahowny's criminal acts come to light when Toronto police begin to investigate his longtime bookie Frank.